wangjing0/gitme/README.md

 # GitMe

-AI-powered git commit message generator.
+git commit message generator.

 ## Features

-- AI-Powered Analysis: Leverages Claude AI to analyze git diffs and generate contextually relevant commit messages
+- Intelligent Analysis: Leverages Claude to analyze git diffs and generate contextually relevant commit messages
 - Flexible Change Selection: Support for staged changes only or all modified files
 - Message History: Track and review previously generated commit messages with the `show` command
 - Multiple Output Formats: Export changes as JSON for integration with other tools